 Students must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
 The purpose of filing a FAFSA is to determine students’ eligibility for federal, state, and institutional financial aid, including grants, educational loans, and work-study programs.

-The 2018-2019 FAFSA should be completed as soon as possible after October 1, 2017.
-The UNI priority FAFSA date is January 15, 2018 and awards are made on a first-come, first-served basis.
+The 2020-2021 FAFSA should be completed as soon as possible after October 1, 2019 using 2018 tax information.
+The UNI priority FAFSA date is January 15, 2020 and awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some programs may be depleted before a student is awarded.
 The student may meet the qualifications for certain types of aid, but not be awarded that aid because the funding has run out.

 To file you will need: